Skip to main content

 Parameters and results

-For each action, you'll have to define these fields:
+If you're defining action specifications manually, for each action you'll have to define these fields:

 • results: the expected output of the action, also expressed as a JSON schema.